PhilAndrew/JumpMicro/README.md

 # JumpMicro Microservice

-JumpMicro is Scala Microservice by convention, a standard way of writing Microservices by following a set of conventions and examples which lead to the production of a microservice and microservices which cooperate together.
+JumpMicro is Scala Microservice **by convention**, a standard way of writing Microservices by following a set of conventions and examples which lead to the production of a microservice.
+Neither a library or a framework, a way of doing things.

 ## What do you need to setup?